Documentation Index

 );

 for you whenever the component mounts and unmounts.
-So any components rendered in your app
+Any components rendered in your app

-can freely access and use the intent client using the useUnifyIntent
+can access and use the intent client using the useUnifyIntent hook:

 import { useUnifyIntent } from '@unifygtm/intent-react';